TylerYep/torchinfo/README.md

 All issues and pull requests are much appreciated!
 If you are wondering how to build the project:

 - torch-summary is actively developed using Python 3.7+.
-    - It should be backward compatible with Python 3.5, but this is subject to change in the future.
+    - Changes should be backward compatible with Python 3.5, but this is subject to change in the future.
     - To run all tests and other auto-formatting tools, check out `scripts/run-tests`.
     - To only run unit tests, run `pytest unit_test`.